An easy recipe for a delicious basil frittata. It’s excellent for brunch, and leftovers make a wonderful low carb

 The next morning, I gently reheat the slices in a low oven or in the microwave.
 You can also serve this frittata at room temperature, and I’ve been known to grab a slice and eat it cold – excellent too!

-Leftovers of this basil frittata keep well in the fridge, in an airtight container, for 3-4 days.
+Leftovers keep well in the fridge, in an airtight container, for 3-4 days.
 They make a great quick breakfast or snack.
 I love to snack on them cold!
 But you can also reheat them covered, in the microwave on 50% power.

 - 8 large eggs